Lawrence B. Schook: Entrepreneurship and innovation

 Schook led the effort in developing UI LABS, an independent, not-for-profit applied research and training corporation in Chicago focused on multi-disciplinary, multi-institutional collaborations among industry, government, and academia.
 He led the successful bid by UI LABS to win a $70 million Department of Defense grant to establish the Digital Manufacturing and Design Innovation Institute and secured $10 million from the University of Illinois and state of Illinois to create the Illinois Manufacturing Laboratory, a program designed to increase manufacturing competitiveness for small- and medium-sized manufacturers across the state.

 Professional service

-He currently serves on the Governor's Illinois Innovation Council, the Albion College board of trustees, the Argonne National Laboratory board of governors, the Fermi National Laboratory board of directors, and the National Academy of Sciences Institute for Laboratory Animal Science Roundtable.
+He has served on the Governor's Illinois Innovation Council, the Albion College board of trustees, the Argonne National Laboratory board of governors, the Fermi National Laboratory board of directors, and the National Academy of Sciences Institute for Laboratory Animal Science Roundtable.
 He has served on the board of directors for the Biotechnology Industry Organization (BIO) and the boards of multiple biotechnology companies.